 - Always use your player’s card.
-Remember, earning rewards points helps diminish the high EV on slots.
+Remember, earning reward points helps diminish the high EV on slots.
 When not using your card is a benefit, they are based on your need for anonymity, not anything to do with the card’s influence on the machine.

 Final Word On Slot Machines and Bankroll